 - (6) The number of shares shown as beneficially owned by AIL includes 10,000,000 ordinary shares that AIL may be required to deliver to the Amdocs Automatic Common Exchange Security Trust, or the TRACES Trust, upon the exchange of Automatic Common Exchange Securities that were issued and sold by the TRACES Trust in June 1999.
 The Exchange Date for the Automatic Common Exchange Securities will occur no earlier than June 11, 2002. - (7) Affiliates of WCAS, SBCI and AIL serve on our board of directors and, accordingly, those affiliates may be deemed to be the beneficial owners of the shares held by such entities. - (8) None of our key executive officers will receive any of the proceeds from the sale of the ordinary shares in this offering.
-All of our key executive officers hold and will continue to hold, directly and indirectly, economic interests in approximately 34.0% of our outstanding shares (of which 27.4% are held beneficially by WCAS).
+Entities in which some of our executive officers have the economic interests and several of our directors have indicated that they intend to purchase approximately 1.0 million of the ordinary shares being offered hereby.
+See "Underwriting."
+Excluding shares that may be purchased by those entities and directors, all of our key executive officers hold, directly and indirectly, economic interests in approximately 34.0% of our outstanding shares (of which 27.4% are held beneficially by WCAS).